dan0/Blocket.se/README.md

 Blocket.se
 ==========

-Checks Blocket for new ads and sends an email.
+This is a NodeJS script that checks Blocket for new ads and sends an email.

 How to use
 ==========